An Epic Perth to Kalbarri Road Trip Itinerary

 Visit the HMAS Sydney World War II memorial, take a stroll along the foreshore with its new and modern playground, take a snap in front of the red and white striped lighthouse at Point Moore and explore the Museum of Geraldton.

-I’ve stayed in both the Geraldton Motor Inn and Nightcap at Wintersun Hotel for one-night stays on my way to Exmouth.
+I’ve stayed at both the Geraldton Motor Inn and Nightcap at Wintersun Hotel for one-night stays on my way to Exmouth.
 They both offer basic motel-style lodging which was fine for my one night stays.

 For those wanting a few more creature comforts, check out Broadwater Mariner Resort or the Gerald Apartment Hotel.